Skip to content

 The repository describes a compact status and activity view for:

-• node version, network, name, height, sync state, peers, mempool, and mining status from /info;
+• node version, network, name, processed/header heights, processing lag, sync state, peers, mempool, and mining status from /info;

 • Matrix sub-blocks per block, current input-block tip, competing forks, best fork depth, and difficulty;

-• sub-block arrivals, applied input-block transactions, disconnected-queue churn, fork switches, rollups, frame counts, and gap/stale detection.
+• sub-block arrivals, applied input-block transactions, disconnected-queue churn, fork switches, cumulative rollups, and a bounded notices log;

 Operator Notes#